 Case studies and “real-life” examples form an important part of this module.
 Throughout the lessons, we demonstrate the power of catalytic capital to address social and environmental challenges ignored by conventional capital.

-At the end of this module, we hope you will identify and articulate your own motivations for deploying more catalytic capital.
+At the end of this module, you will identify and articulate your own motivations for deploying more catalytic capital.

 Module One